 A young, healthy person with a limited income might have enrolled in that $5/month plan because the premiums fit their budget.
 But they would likely have struggled to pay the out-of-pocket costs if they experienced a significant medical event during the year.
 Thanks to the expanded premium subsidies created by the ARP, there’s no longer a tough decision to make, since the benchmark plan, with robust cost-sharing reductions, has a $0 premium for people with income up to 150% of the federal poverty level (for a single person in the continental U.S., that’s $19,320 in 2022).
 Here’s an overview of the points to keep in mind when deciding which metal level will best fit your needs; the short story is that silver will almost always be the best choice if your income doesn’t exceed 200% of the poverty level.

 Although the dollar amounts of the ARP’s subsidy increases are larger for older people (because their pre-subsidy premiums are so much higher), it’s really significant that the new law helps to make it easier for “young invincibles” with limited incomes to enroll in plans with cost-sharing reductions.
-The Bronze plans that come with much higher out-of-pocket costs won’t be such an appealing alternative when Silver plans are made much more affordable – or free, as in the case we just looked at.
+The Bronze plans that come with much higher out-of-pocket costs won’t be such an appealing alternative when Silver plans are made much more affordable – or free or nearly free, as in the case we just looked at.

 What about young people with higher incomes?

 But what if you’re a young person with an income that’s too high for cost-sharing reductions?
 The American Rescue Plan still makes coverage more affordable, and makes it easier to afford a better-quality plan.
 Let’s say our 26-year-old in Chicago is earning $40,000 in 2022 – about 311% of the federal poverty level.

 - The benchmark plan is still $249/month without any premium subsidies.

 - Without the American Rescue Plan, no subsidies would have been available for this person at this income level (despite the fact that their income is under 400% of the poverty level).
-The benchmark plan is $277/month and the cheapest available plan is $215/month (it’s a Bronze plan with a $7,400 deductible, $60 primary care copays, and an out-of-pocket cap of $8,550).
+The cheapest available plan would have been $207/month (it’s a Bronze plan with a $8,600 deductible).